 In-Depth Case Studies

-One afternoon will be devoted to examining case studies that illustrate how the Washington ecosystem has worked in different ways to deal with tangible problems.
+- Select case studies will illustrate how the Washington ecosystem has worked in different ways to deal with tangible problems.
 These sessions will help participants understand the challenging dynamics of existing policies and institutions as well as what techniques are needed to succeed in advancing an organization’s objectives in high-profile situations.